hanisaac7/housing-leads/README.md

-# Housing Leads
+# Housing Leads Web Scraper

-Scrape housing leads from Craigslist and receive list of available/affordable units through email.

 ## Overview

-Background: This project was developed to assist an agency that services clients experiencing homelessness.
-A service that is provided to their clients is housing navigation.
-In other words, helping clients locate available housing units that would accept a client's income and credit background.
+Background: This project was developed to assist an agency providing housing navigation services to individuals experiencing homelessness.
+Case managers help clients locate available housing units that match their income and credit backgrounds.

-Problem: Housing navigation services were not being given to clients consistently.
+Problem: Housing navigation services were inconsistently provided due to the manual and time-consuming process of searching for available units, resulting in delays and non-compliance.

-Solution: This project is a Python script that utilizes Selenium for web scraping to gather housing leads from Craigslist with specific location/income filters.
-It then sends an email containing the scraped information with a link to the housing lead's respective page for the case manager to provide to the client.
+Solution: The Housing Web Scraper is a Python script that utilizes Selenium to automate the retrieval of housing leads from Craigslist.
+By applying specific location and income filters, it gathers relevant listings and sends email notifications to case managers, ensuring timely access to housing options for clients.

 ## Features

-- Web scraping of housing leads from Craigslist
+•	Automated Web Scraping: Gathers housing leads from Craigslist based on predefined filters such as location and income.
-- Email notifications with scraped housing information
+•	Email Notification: Automatically sends an email with the scraped listings, including links to the housing pages, directly to case managers.